 By Octavio Paz

-I walk in the dark and trip and fall
+I walk in blackness and I stumble and fall

-and gets up and says when he sees me:
+and rises and says when he sees me: